 American colonists used windmills to grind grain, to pump water, and to cut wood at sawmills.
 Homesteaders and ranchers installed thousands of wind pumps as they settled the western United States.
 In the late 1800s and early 1900s, small wind-electric generators (turbines) were also widely used.

 When power lines were built to transmit electricity to rural areas in the 1930s, wind pump and small turbine use began to decline.
 However, some ranches still use wind pumps to supply water for livestock.
 Small wind turbines are becoming common again, mainly to supply electricity in remote and rural areas.

 Wind energy use expanded in the wake of oil shortages and environmental concerns

-In the 1990s and 2000s, additional incentives for renewable energy were established in response to a renewed concern for the environment.
-In the United States, the federal government provided research and development funding to help reduce the cost of wind turbines.
-The U.S. federal government also offered tax and investment incentives for wind power projects.
-State governments enacted requirements for electricity generation from renewable sources.
-Electric power marketers and utilities began to offer green power to their customers.
-These policies and programs resulted in an increase in the number of wind turbines and the amount of electricity generated using wind energy.
+In the 1990s and 2000s, the U.S. federal government established incentives to use renewable energy sources in response to a renewed concern for the environment.
+The federal government also provided research and development funding to help reduce the cost of wind turbines and offered tax and investment incentives for wind power projects.
+In addition, state governments enacted new requirements for electricity generation from renewable sources, and electric power marketers and utilities began to offer green power to their customers.
+These policies and programs resulted in an increase in the number of wind turbines and in the amount of electricity generated using wind energy.